KenVanHoeylandt/Spork-Website/docs/documentation/android/annotations/bindview.md

 # @BindView

-This annotation can be used with classes derived from:
+This annotation can be used with classes inheriting/implementing:

 - android.app.`Activity`
 - android.app.`Fragment`
-- android.support.v4.app.`Fragment`
+- android.support.v4.app.`Fragment` (with the `spork-android-support` dependency)
-- android.support.v7.widget.`RecyclerView.ViewHolder`
 - android.view.`View`
+- io.github.sporklibrary.android.interfaces.`ViewProvider`

 You can bind a view by specifying its id: